libheartbeats/heartbeats-simple/README.md

 Install must be run before uninstalling in order to have a manifest.

-To remove libraries and headers installed to the system, run with proper
+To uninstall, run with proper privileges:
-privileges:

 ``` sh
 make uninstall